alugocp/argzilla/README.md

 ## Basic algorithm
 `program [command] [flags | options | args]`

-- For each input argument
 - Check for command
+- For each remaining parameter
   - Check against flags
   - Check against options
   - Anything else is an arg